PseudoDevs/IamGhost/README.md

-Last updated: 2024-04-02 12:28:33
+Last updated: 2024-04-02 12:30:36
-Random Quote: Knowledge speaks, but wisdom listens. - Jimi Hendrix
+Random Quote: To see things in the seed, that is genius. - Laozi